alpas/alpasdev/src/main/resources/docs/validation.md

 </span>

-> /tip/ <span> If you need more power and flexibility in your custom validation rule, override
+> /tip/ <span> If you need more power and flexibility in your custom validation rule,
-> `check(attribute: String, call: HttpCall): Boolean` method instead.
+>override `check(attribute: String, call: HttpCall): Boolean` method instead.

 <a name="customizing-error-messages"></a>
 ### [Customizing Error Messages](#customizing-error-messages)

 All the rules that come bundled with Alpas have some sensible error messages set for each validation rule.
-If you want to customize it, you can easily do so by passing a callback for the `message` parameter while applying a rule.
-The message is of type `ErrorMessage`, which is a typealias for `((String, Any?) -> String)?`— a function that takes two parameters, the name of the attribute and the actual value—and returns the actual error message.
+If you want to customize a message, you can easily do so by passing a callback for the `message` parameter when applying a rule.
+The message is of type `ErrorMessage`, which is a typealias for `((String, Any?) -> String)?`.
+It is a function that takes two parameters—the name of the attribute and the actual value—and returns an error message.

 <span class="line-numbers" data-start="16">